“We’re going to reveal the major signs of gluten sensitivity,” promised Dr. Oz on one of his shows several years ago.

 “The whole premise that there is a disorder called non-celiac gluten sensitivity is way overblown.
 There really isn’t hard scientific evidence to support it.”

-Find out if you have celiac disease.
+His advice: If you think you’re sensitive to gluten, find out if you have celiac disease.
 That means a blood test for three antibodies and, if you have them, a biopsy.

 Why test first?
 Going off gluten can make the antibodies temporarily disappear, which makes celiac harder to detect.